onshape-public/go-client/onshape/docs/BTMVariableStudioReference2764.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetApiConfiguration

-`func (o *BTMVariableStudioReference2764) GetApiConfiguration() BTApiConfiguration`

-GetApiConfiguration returns the ApiConfiguration field if non-nil, zero value otherwise.

-### GetApiConfigurationOk

-`func (o *BTMVariableStudioReference2764) GetApiConfigurationOk() (*BTApiConfiguration, bool)`

-GetApiConfigurationOk returns a tuple with the ApiConfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetApiConfiguration

-`func (o *BTMVariableStudioReference2764) SetApiConfiguration(v BTApiConfiguration)`

-SetApiConfiguration sets ApiConfiguration field to given value.

-### HasApiConfiguration

-`func (o *BTMVariableStudioReference2764) HasApiConfiguration() bool`

-HasApiConfiguration returns a boolean if a field has been set.

 ### GetBtType

 `func (o *BTMVariableStudioReference2764) GetBtType() string`